Welcome to our Sport Quiz

 - Who became manager of Middlesbrough in 2006 after Steve McClaren left to manage England?

-- In Australia, 'State of Origin' is a term which usually refers to which two sports?
+- In Australia, 'State of Origin' is a rugby league series between which two rival states?

 - Which team sport played on ice, with skaters using sticks to direct a ball into the opposing team's goal, is the world's second most popular winter sport?